choria-legacy/marionette-collective/website/reference/basic/gettingstarted_redhat.md

  * Stomp Ruby Gem - [EPEL]
  * [MCollective][MCDownloads] - mcollective-1.x.x-1.el5.noarch.rpm, mcollective-common-1.x.x-1.el5.noarch.rpm, mcollective-client-1.x.x-1.el5.noarch.rpm

 The rest of this guide will assume you set up a Yum repository.
+Puppet Labs hosts a Yum repository with all these dependencies at _yum.puppetlabs.com_.

 ## ActiveMQ
 ActiveMQ is currently the most used and tested middleware for use with MCollective.